Coenzyme Q10 (CoQ10) is an antioxidant that your body produces naturally. Your cells use CoQ10 for growth and maintenance.

 Research on CoQ10 use for specific conditions and activities shows:

 - Heart conditions.
 CoQ10 has been shown to improve symptoms of congestive heart failure.
 Although findings are mixed, CoQ10 might help reduce blood pressure.
 Some research also suggests that when combined with other nutrients, CoQ10 might aid recovery in people who've had bypass and heart valve surgeries.

 - Statin-induced myopathy.
-Some research suggests that CoQ10 might help ease muscle weakness sometimes associated with taking statins.
+Some research suggests that CoQ10 might help ease the muscle weakness and pain sometimes associated with taking statins.